Ground state energy of dilute Bose gases in 1D: Introduction

 All this may seem rather radical, but the heuristics work out: starting with an interval of length $L$, we cut it back to length $L-(N-1)R$, so that the Lieb--Liniger expansion \eqref{LLenergy} with $c=2/(R-a)$ and new density $N/(L-(N-1)R)=\rho(1+\rho R+\dots)$ produce

-Crucially, we can show a priori that the ground state wave function has little weight in the regions that get thrown out, so that \eqref{heurist} is accurate.
+We show that, a priori, the ground state wave function has little weight in the regions that get thrown out, so that \eqref{heurist} is accurate.
 The rigorous procedure used to obtain the Lieb--Liniger model and the expansion \eqref{heurist} are outlined in Section \ref{SecLowerbound}.